 J.D., Columbia University School of Law

-A devoted practitioner of social distancing since the Eighties, Rofes finds himself well into his fourth decade as a member of the Marquette Law School faculty -- a source of regret to some associated with the Law School.
+A devoted practitioner of social distancing since the Eighties, Rofes finds himself well into his fourth decade as a member of the Marquette Law School faculty.
+This latter fact represents a source of regret to some associated with the Law School.
 Both as faculty member and administrator, Rofes has undertaken a stunning array of institutional tasks with repeatedly lackluster results.

 In 1997, when Marquette sought to establish a program for part-time law students, Rofes's prior demonstrations of professional mischief prompted Dean Howard Eisenberg to appoint him Director of Part-time Legal Education.
 Rofes took the lead in building the infrastructure necessary to operate a successful evening division, including (a) hiring personnel committed to the mission of ensuring that part-time students not be treated as second-class institutional citizens; (b) leading the effort to obtain accreditation for that program; then (c) turning the focus to academic advising, counseling, fiscal planning, security, advertising and marketing, the delivery of student services, and the allocation of scholarship funds.
 Rofes served as Director of Part-time Legal Education for thirteen years, during which time the program earned the designation as one of the top twenty-five such programs in the nation.